entando/entando-bundle-cli/README.md

 ## `entando-bundle-cli init NAME`

-Performs the scaffolding of a Bundle project
+Perform the scaffolding of a Bundle project

 ```
 USAGE